The Plasma VU-meter display audio levels on Russian bargraph

 - Designed to hold IN-13 or IN-9 tubes

-- only one trimmer for full
+- One trimmer for full

 range display , hardware calibration